AI Summary of Peer-Reviewed Research

 Research area:Environmental ScienceAtmospheric ScienceAtmospheric and Environmental Gas Dynamics

-What the researchers tested: The researchers used multi-source observations and model simulation to examine ozone pollution in the Fen-Wei Plain.
-Their data included O3 lidar vertical profiles, O3 vertical flux measurements, VOC component observations, and ozone source apportionment analysis.
+The researchers used multi-source observations and model simulation to study ozone pollution in the Fen-Wei Plain.
+Their observations included ozone lidar vertical profiles, ozone vertical flux measurements, and volatile organic compound (VOC) component data; VOCs are gases that help form ozone in the atmosphere.

 Key points

-• Cross-regional transport contributed to surface ozone enhancement in the Fen-Wei Plain.
+• Cross-regional transport contributed to surface ozone pollution in the Fen-Wei Plain.

 Disclosure